 Connections?
 Easy access to resources?
 Talent?

 Like exercising and meditation, many of us are aware of the positive results that come with a good reading habit.
-The question then, is: Why aren’t more people – particularly young students and professionals – reading more books?
+The question then is: Why aren’t more people – particularly young students and professionals – reading more books?

-According to Mrs. Ibitola Adebayo, an award-winning author in her article in the Vanguard newspapers: “the inability of parents and guardians to buy books for their younger ones and encourage the reading culture, have been identified as part of the reasons that more than 30 million Nigerian school leavers have poor reading culture.”
+According to Mrs. Ibitola Adebayo, an award-winning author in her article in the Vanguard newspapers: “the inability of parents and guardians to buy books for their younger ones and encourage the reading culture, have been identified as part of the reasons that more than 30 million Nigerian school leavers have a poor reading culture.”

 Build your curiosity.

 If you are curious, you don’t need to push yourself to read.
 Instead, you will want to read because it will satisfy your curiosity.
 To build your curiosity, be aware that there are many interesting things in this world that you don’t know.
 Your life will be much more exciting if you find them.
-Even seemingly boring things have interesting sides if you dig deep enough.
+Even seemingly dull things have interesting sides if you dig deep enough.

 There is no perfect time to read; Use every given opportunity.

 Whenever you have idle time, whether long or short, fill it with reading.
 If you are in traffic, ditch those earphones and bring out a book, you are waiting on a meal order, fill the time to catch up on that page you forgot to read.
-The ideas is to ALWAYS have a book with you.
-Fortunately, that’s easy to do these days: simply put e-books into your tablet or smartphone and you are set.
+The ideas are to ALWAYS have a book with you.
+Fortunately, that’s easy to do these days: simply put e-books into your tablet or smartphone, and you are set.

 Immerse yourself in your reading.